ZenarchistCode/ZenProxyFramework/readme.txt

 Don't forget to copy the types.xml entries if you want to enable persistence on the repaired sinks/searched objects.

+The JSON config for turning on/off debug and overriding specific proxy objects is located in $serverprofiles:/Zenarchist/Utilities/ZenProxyFrameworkConfig.json

 [h1]Repack & Source Code:[/h1]

 You can repack this mod if you like, and do anything else you want with it for that matter.
 The source code is on my GitHub at www.zenarchist.io